amitops2103/verilog-space-commander/README.md

 ---

-## 📜 License
-This project is open-source under the MIT License.

----

 ## 🏆 Credits
 - Designed by **YOUR NAME / TEAM NAME**
 - Developed for **The First Annual Makerchip ASIC Design Showdown, Summer 2025**